turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## What are empty elements?

 ## What is semantic markup?

+_Semantic markup_ is an element that is not intended to affect the presentation of a web page.
+Semantic markup introduces meaning/information to a page.
+The reason for using these elements is that other programs, such as screen readers or search engines, can use this information.
+For example, the voice of a screen reader may add emphasis to the words inside the &lt;em&gt; element (the &lt;em&gt; element indicates where emphasis should be placed on selected words).

 ## What are three new semantic elements introduced in HTML 5?